polkadot-developers/substrate-developer-hub.github.io/docs/development/deployment/chain-spec.md

 ### Launching a Chain

 Each time a node operator starts a node, they provide a chain specification that the node should use.
 In the simplest case, the chain spec is provided implicitly and the node uses a default chain spec that is hard-coded into the node binary.

-In many nodes, the operator my choose an alternative hard-coded chain spec by using a command-line flag such as `--chain local` which instructs the node to use the spec associated with the string "local".
+A common task is to start a testnet or private network that behaves similarly to an existing protocol, but is not connected to the main net.
+To achieve this, the operator my choose an alternative hard-coded chain spec by using a command-line flag such as `--chain local` which instructs the node to use the spec associated with the string "local".
 A third option available to node operators is to provide a chain spec as a json file with a command-line flag such as `--chain=someCustomSpec.json` in which case the node will attempt to de-serialize the provided json chain spec, and then use it.

 ### Developing a Runtime